code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 ## Using the Percentage filter on Azure App Configuration

 Suppose you want to enable a functionality only to a percentage of sessions (_sessions, not users!_).
-In that case, you can use the Percentage Filter.
+In that case, you can use the Percentage filter.

-The previous article had a specific section dedicated to the _PercentageFilter_.
+The previous article had a specific section dedicated to the _PercentageFilter_, so you might want to check it out.

 As a recap, we defined the flag as: